Kong/docs.konghq.com/app/enterprise/0.34-x/developer-portal/customization/smart-components.md

 {% endraw %}

 ### Importing
-If you would like to import logic from another file (for example if two components use shared logic), you can do so via handlebars partials.
+Importing logic from one file to another can be done via a handlebars partial.
 In order to access the logic contained in the imported file, attach importable content to the window.
 Reference `search/widget.hbs` or `spec/dropdown.hbs` partials in the default dev portal which act as working examples of how this can be done.

 `import/helper-js.hbs`
 {% raw %}